muety/telepush/README.md

 * `-disableIPv6` (`bool`) – Whether to disable listening on both IPv4 and IPv6 interfaces.
 Defaults to `false`.
 * `-port` (`int`) – TCP port to listen on.
 Defaults to `8080`.
 * `-proxy` (`string`) – Proxy connection string to be used for long-polling mode.
 Defaults to none.
+* `-urlSecret` (`string`) – Random suffix to append to your updates route called by Telegram's servers to prevent spam.
+Defaults to none.
 * `-useHttps` (`bool`) – Whether to use HTTPS.
 Defaults to `false`.
 * `-certPath` (`string`) – Path of your SSL certificate when using webhook mode with `useHttp`.
 Default to none.
 * `-keyPath` (`string`) – Path of your private SSL key when using webhook mode with `useHttp`.
 Default to none.